danwill/timber_starter_theme/README.md

 1. Install [WP-CLI](http://wp-cli.org/)
 2. Install scaffolding plugin: `wp package install aaemnnosttv/wp-cli-valet-command`

+May need to increase PHP memory limit.
+If you get any "allowed memory size of X bytes exhausted" errors:
+1. Find where your local php.ini file: `php --ini`
+2. Open the `php.ini` file at the listed path and search for `memory_limit`
+3. Change the value to `512M` then save
+4. Type `php -ini | grep memory_limit` to make sure the change was applied.
+If not, look for a `php-memory-limits.ini` file instead of `php.ini` and apply the value there.

 ## Creating a Project

 Here's how to create a new Wordpress project and clone in this starter theme to get started: